potdartapan/terraform-devops/README.md

 ```
 ## Conclusion

-We have successfully configured a CI/CD workflow that checks to make sure Terraform code if validated and secure to push to production using branch policies, TFLint and Chekov.
-Terraform provisions the virtual machine.
-Nginx web server is configured using bash script and made available from the internet.
+The above solution successfully automates the provisioning and configuration of Nginx web server on Azure.
+Terraform is used to provision the infrastructure to cloud.
+Azure Devops is used to perform pre-commit checks using TFlint and Chekov and to execute the deployment.
+Infrastructure can be destroyed using the destroy.yml pipeline to ensure unwanted charged are not accrued.